 Make it a black bean salad

+Voila, your black bean dip is now a black bean salad!
 It’s an easy transformation that creates a filling, inexpensive meal that’s low-fat and easy to pull together quickly.
+Simply toss and serve.

 ★ Did you make this corn and black bean salsa recipe?
 Don’t forget to give it a star rating below! ★